anjankumarayyadapu/BCS/_pages/Standing in Community.md

   - Expanded knowledge-sharing across Cloudera & AWS employees, industry leaders, and data practitioners, bridging technical expertise with real-world application.
   - Established a strong professional network, fostering cross-industry collaborations on big data innovations.

+By combining technical expertise with strategic public influence, I drove the adoption of cloud-native big data solutions, enabling organizations to leverage AI, analytics, and scalable architectures for business success.
+My contributions have not only strengthened Cloudera and AWS’s market leadership but have also helped countless organizations transform their data ecosystems for the future.